speech-dispatcher: Address specification

 address.
 Clients should respect the SPEECHD_ADDRESS environment

-variable ⇒Setting Communication Method, unless the user
+variable ⇒Setting Communication Method, unless the user overrides

-environment variable or their specific configuration is set.
+their specific configuration is set.

 The default communication address currently is: